-Activities to Meet Outcomes Steps to Implement Activities Resources Needed Who Is Responsible Timeline (projected initiation & completion dates) How other lead agency offices and agencies will be involved Status and Evidence Implementation Notes: Barriers, Actions to Address Barriers, Description of Adjustments, Implications of Adjustments needs and make program improvements.
-12.g.
-Use COS-TC results to identify people who may be especially good coaches on this topic and support them in sharing information and feedback with others in their groups.
-12.g.
-September 2022-January 2024 Not Started Evidence: Dependent on step 12.f.
-N/A a.
-Evaluation of Improvement Strategy Implementation
+Activities to Meet Outcomes Steps to Implement Activities Resources Needed Who Is Responsible Timeline (projected initiation & completion dates) How other lead agency offices and agencies will be involved Status and Evidence Implementation Notes: Barriers, Actions to Address Barriers, Description of Adjustments, Implications of Adjustments be especially good coaches on this topic and support them in sharing information and feedback with others in their groups.
+September 2022-January 2025 Dependent on step 12.f.
+SSIP support is expanding statewide and thus, support and training on the COS-TC will also be expanded statewide.